-Learn more about the talented and experienced members of WCC staff.
+Learn more about our talented and experienced members of WCC staff.
 Click on each team member's name for additional information.

 JOY KEARNS, M.S., CCC-SLP, LSLS Cert.
 AVED